helm/charts/stable/tomcat/README.md

 $ helm install --name my-release stable/tomcat
 ```

 This command deploys a tomcat dedicated server with sane defaults.
+Sample app located at `http://<IP>/sample`

 > **Tip**: List all releases using `helm list`